hands-on-scala/hands-on-scala.github.io/content/post/maps.md

 In the example above we created a MuMap, which was empty at first, but then we added three pairs using the "+=" operator and specifying the key-value pairs (those were separated by simple arrows: "->").

-I will use these shorter names (ImmuMap and MuMap) from now on to refer to immutable and mutable maps.

 ## Iterating over all elements of a Map